Kuper-Tech/sbmt-kafka_consumer/README.md

 rails g kafka_consumer:install
 ```

-In the result, the `config/kafka_consumer.yml` file will be created.
+As the result, the `config/kafka_consumer.yml` file will be created.

 ### Consumer class